Welcome to our in-depth Neonatal Nurse Practitioner Certification article.

 Starting with more straightforward questions will save time and boost your confidence.

-3. Use elimination method
+3. Use the elimination method

 Since the test is multiple choice consider using the elimination method when answering.